 I started using HRV testing back in 2009.
 At that time, Polar included Own Optimizer, an HRV recovery tool, in some of their products.
 Own Optimizer worked well, but it was eventually removed.
 I heard that this was because customers complained that it took too long.

 Since then, I’ve tried several of the HRV apps, like ithlete, that Scott Semple discussed above.
 I’ve also used the recent versions of the recovery tools embedded in Garmin and Suunto watches.
-I’ve tried them on myself and on athletes whom I coach.
+I’ve tried them on myself and on athletes I coach.

 It was exciting to think that we could reduce the subjective judgment in coaching.
 Gauging recovery status is often a tough call for both athletes and coaches.
 Being able to use hard numbers, rather than feelings, would be a relief.

 Between my own and my athletes’, I’ve looked at thousands of workouts over the past eight years.
 Using that data set, I’ve been able to form some general observations of HRV technology.

 My conclusion aligns with Scott’s.
 The predictive ability of these devices is far from reliable.
-Roughly 30% of the training recommendations I’ve seen were in error.
-Of those, 50% were grossly at odds with the perception of the athlete.
+Roughly 30 percent of the training recommendations I’ve seen were in error.
+Of those, 50 percent were grossly at odds with the perception of the athlete.

 My experience with ithlete was much worse than Scott’s.
 Using it on myself, it only once told me to rest, on a day that I was utterly spent.
 On every other day over a four-month period, it told me I was ready to take on the world.
 That just does not happen.